State of Illinois

 - The children who are eligible for the program;

 - The number of days per week that IDHS will pay for child care;

 - The daily rate at which your provider will be paid.

-Each time you receive an approval letter, you should read it carefully and keep it in a safe place because it contains important personal information and your monthly co-payment amount is listed along with the beginning and ending dates of your eligibility period are listed on the form.
+Each time you receive an approval letter, you should read it carefully and keep it in a safe place because it contains important personal information and your monthly co-payment amount.
+In addition, the beginning and ending dates of your eligibility period are listed on the form.

 The approval period